usnistgov/dioptra/docs/source/reference/dioptra-components/metrics-reference.rst

 Using REST API
 ~~~~~~~~~~~~~~

-Metrics can be logged and retrieved directly via the HTTP API.
+Metrics can be retrieved directly via the HTTP API.

-**Log Metrics**

-See the :http:post:`/api/v1/jobs/{int:id}/metrics` endpoint documentation for payload requirements.

 **Retrieve Latest Metrics for a Job**